carlosbvz/webpack_basic/README.md

 Just a basic exercise to get started with webpack.
 Try to do the following:

+  - Get a local copy of this repo.
   - Get webpack (dev server) up and running, with the dist/index.html as the root.
   - Get all .js files for the listed components (footer and header) inside the 'scr' folder into the single 'dist/assests/bundle.js' file.

+  Cool, you are done!
+You can move to the next exercise.